biosails/pheniqs/docs/2.0/cli.md

 # JSON validation

 JSON can be a little picky about syntax and a good JSON linter can make identifying offending syntax much easier.
 Plenty of tools for validating JSON syntax are out there but a simple good and readily available linter is available with the python programing language.

+You will find a small [JSON linting python script]({{ site.github.repository_url }}/blob/master/tool/json_lint.py) in the tool directory that is somewhat customized for the pheniqs config file.

 For **python 2** use: